Emre Altuğ

-Niyazi Emre Altuğ (born 14 April 1969) is Turkish actor and singer.
+Niyazi Emre Altuğ (born 14 April 1970) is a Turkish actor and singer.

 Biography

 Emre Altug was born in Levent, Beşiktaş, Istanbul as the second son to a housewife mother and dentist father.
 His family is of Niğde origin.
 He graduated from theatre department of Istanbul University State Conservatory.
 He is best known for films, theatre sketches "Güldür Güldür" (as different roles) and series "Tatlı Hayat" Turkish remake of The Jeffersons, youth series "Lise Defteri", "Elde Var Hayat", fantasy child series "Sihirli Annem".

 He acted on stage in various plays and sang backing vocals to such established artists like Sezen Aksu, Sertab Erener, Levent Yüksel and Nilüfer, before his first album, titled İbreti Alem was released on 28 August 1998.
 In July 2000 he sang a song called Bir de bana sor for Melih Kibar 's album entitled Yadigar.
 The song became a huge hit with radio stations.
 His second album, Sıcak was released on 3 March 2003.
 In the meantime he appeared in commercials, television films and feature films, like Kolay Para.
 His third album, Dudak Dudağa came out in 2004, followed by Sensiz Olmuyor a year later.
 The song, which the album was named after, became the theme song of a television series that was given the same title (Sensiz Olmuyor) and in which Emre played the leading character.
 The series was aired on Show TV.
 On 12 June 2007 he released another album, Kişiye Özel.
 Emre Altuğ was planning to release an English album, for which he traveled to the US and wanted to start working with Mark Feist and Damon Sharpe (who have worked with such artists like Anastacia or Jennifer Lopez and are the producers and co-writers of the charity song Come Together Now), who found Emre's voice outstanding and started to work on four songs with him.

 He married the Turkish model Çağla Şıkel in August 2008, with whom he has two sons.
 The couple divorced in 2015.